 * Textbooks Landing Page – textbooks, college textbooks, textbook rentals

 The easiest way to find great keyword phrases is via your competitors.
-Free tools like the MozBar can help you analyze your competitor’s website to see what keywords they are using.
+Free tools like MozBar can help you analyze your competitor’s website to see what keywords they are using.

 Third, you will need to optimize your pages for the keywords you discover.
 Do it by adding the keyword phrase to your page’s SEO title, meta description, first and last paragraph of content on the page, and in an image filename and ALT text.
 If you use WordPress, plugins like Yoast SEO will give you the fields you need for the SEO title and meta description.